francoismdj/netbox-kea-dhcp/README.md

 - Only use open source Kea API commands (no ISC paid subscription required).
 - Submit new exported configuration to Kea check before applying it to runtime configuration.
-- Query NetBox only for the objects concerned by the event (incremantal sync).
+- Query NetBox only for the objects concerned by the event (incremental sync).
 - Get all NetBox data throught the well maintained [`pynetbox`](https://github.com/netbox-community/pynetbox) library: unique